RobTillaart/DS2438/README.md

 Arduino Library for the DS2438 1-wire battery monitor.

-#### Note

-Started with this library, however I could not find these sensors for sale.
-It is shared for future reference.

 ## Description

 The DS2438 is a **very experimental** library for the DS2438 battery management sensor.

-The library is not tested yet as I have no hardware (hard to get).
+The library is not tested yet as I have no hardware (breakout board).
 So for the moment the library is written based upon the datasheet and provided as is.

 The device supports the following functionality.
 - voltage measurement